LithosDex/docs/README.md

 * veLITH holders shape the direction of the protocol, deciding how liquidity incentives are distributed.
 * New projects can bootstrap liquidity and community trust through the Foundry Launchpad.

 Lithos functions as Plasma’s liquidity engine, integrating trading, governance, and ecosystem expansion into a unified system.
+Plasma mainnet contract addresses are listed in [Developer Documentation → Deployed Contracts](developer-documentation/deployed-contracts.md).

 ### Core Products